 The Paleo diet is a set of dietary and lifestyle recommendations that promotes eating the food that was likely consumed by our ancestors of the paleolithic starting about 2.5 million years ago.
-Likewise, the foods that where recently introduced with the agricultural revolution are discouraged.
+Likewise, the foods that were recently introduced with the agricultural revolution are discouraged.
 The Paleo diet is backed by science, evidence, hard logic and countless observations.
 The same kind of recommendations are applied to lifestyle habits like sleep, exercise and stress management.

 TOP OF PAGE

-In their natural environment, animals tend to be healthy, fit and strong and this is no exception for us, we have proof that our ancestors where healthy as can be.
+In their natural environment, animals tend to be healthy, fit and strong and this is no exception for us, we have proof that our ancestors were healthy as can be.
 Our genes and physiology was formed by a long process of natural selection that makes us better suited to eat the food that those genes evolved with.
-Likewise, it’s absolutely ridicule to believe that to be healthy we need food that we didn’t eat for most of our evolution as humans.
+Likewise, it’s absolutely ridiculous to believe that to be healthy we need food that we didn’t eat for most of our evolution as humans.
 Drastically changing the types of food commonly eaten lead to the modern diseases of civilization like metabolic syndrome that includes obesity, heart disease, type 2 diabetes and most autoimmune diseases.

 TOP OF PAGE